Mini factsheet: Chicken and red meat

 No safe amount

 It’s often said that red meat is ‘healthy in moderation’, but the healthiest amount of red meat to consume is none.
-In 2015 the World Health Organisation added red meat to its list of carcinogens, due to associations between red meat and colorectal cancer, as well as pancreatic and prostate cancer.
-Red meat is high in saturated fats – linked to cancers of the breast, prostate and bowel, as well as heart disease.
+In 2015 the World Health Organisation added red meat to its list of probable carcinogens, due to associations between red meat and colorectal cancer, as well as pancreatic and prostate cancer.
+Red meat is high in saturated fats – linked to cancers of the bowel, breast and prostate, as well as heart disease.

 What about iron?

-Meat contains haem iron that is associated with an increased risk of cancer, cardiovascular disease and kidney disease.
-Plant foods contain non-haem iron, which is not linked to disease and is absorbed by the body as and when it requires it.
+Meat contains haem iron, high levels are associated with an increased risk of cancer, cardiovascular disease and kidney disease.
+Plant foods contain non-haem iron, which is not linked to disease and is absorbed by the body as and when required.
 Good healthy sources of iron include wholegrains (quinoa, wholewheat spaghetti and wholemeal bread), fortified breakfast cereals, pulses (lentils, tofu, baked beans, kidney beans, peas), seeds (pumpkin seeds, sesame seeds and tahini – sesame seed paste), dried fruit (apricots and figs), seaweed (nori) and dark green leafy vegetables.

 Heart disease

-Red meat contains many compounds linked to an increased risk of heart disease.
-They include saturated fat, cholesterol, animal protein and inflammatory components such as trimethylamine N-oxide (TMAO), heterocyclic amines, endotoxins and haem iron.
+Red meat contains many compounds linked to an increased risk of heart disease including saturated fat, cholesterol, animal protein and inflammatory components such as trimethylamine N-oxide (TMAO), heterocyclic amines, endotoxins and haem iron.
 Avoiding all meat (and all other animal products) can reduce your risk of heart disease by a whopping 30 per cent or more.

 Diabetes